-This project will develop measurement science and standards for service life prediction of filled polymeric materials used in the infrastructure and manufacturing.
-Examples of products and stakeholder industries that will significantly benefit from developments in this area include plastic pipes used for water and gas transport, sealants and adhesives used for building facades and environmental enclosure, and electrical cable insulation for cables used in power generation and transmission.
-Predictive models will be developed and validated using measurements of performance under interacting environmental stresses such as moisture, temperature, biaxial stress, electrical fields, and radiation.
+Prior efforts at NIST demonstrated the feasibility of quantitative service life prediction by linking the field and laboratory for an unfilled polymer.
+This project will develop similar methodologies for more complex and commercially-used semi-crystalline and elastomeric polymers containing fillers.
+Measurement science developed for filled materials is also foundational for enabling service life prediction capability for structural polymer composites.
+Specifically, this project will develop measurement science and standards to enable service life prediction of filled polymeric materials used in infrastructure and manufacturing.
+Examples of products and stakeholder industries that will significantly benefit from developments in this area include sealants and adhesives used for building facades and environmental enclosure, polymer pipes for water power generation, and electrical cable insulation for cables used in power generation and transmission.
+Mathematical models will be developed and validated using measurements of performance under interacting environmental stresses such as moisture, temperature, biaxial stress, electrical fields, and radiation.

-Task 1 - Characterize: Both classes of materials rely on specific underlying molecular structures and active fillers (antioxidants, TiO2, carbon black) to achieve the desired mechanical performance, and failure results from changes in molecular structure or loss of filler activity over time.
-Task 1 will develop, prove, standardize, and transfer methods to assess initial mechanical performance metrics (modulus, viscoelastic recovery, yield behavior and fracture properties) as a function of the preparation scheme.
-Other critical material properties in these applications include chemical and electrical properties.
+Task 1 - Characterize: Both classes of materials rely on specific underlying molecular structures and active fillers (antioxidants, titanium dioxide and carbon black) to achieve the desired mechanical performance.
+Failure results from changes in molecular structure or loss of filler activity over time.
+Task 1 will develop, prove, standardize, and transfer methods to assess initial mechanical performance metrics (modulus, viscoelastic recovery and yield behavior and fracture properties) and some select chemical and electrical properties.

-Task 2 - Expose: Using methods developed in Task 1, material properties will be characterized during accelerated exposure to UV radiation, temperature, moisture, and static/cyclic mechanical loads.
+Task 2 - Expose: Using methods developed in Task 1, changes in material properties will be characterized during accelerated exposure to UV radiation, temperature, moisture, and static/cyclic mechanical loads.
 These exposures, tailored to in-use environments, accelerate the degradation of mechanical performance.
 Both accelerated laboratory tests and field tests will be carried out.
 Standard protocols will be developed and implemented for exposure of select materials to relevant environmental stressors, including temperature, moisture, radiation, and electrical loads.
 The University of Maryland at College Park will contribute technical expertise and facilities for the ionizing radiation exposure of electrical cables.

 Start Date:October 1, 2012